druid-io/druid-io.github.io/druid-powered.md

 Weibo UVE(Unified Value Evaluation) team of Advertising Platform is using Druid as the realtime analysis tool of the data insight system, which processing billions events everyday.

+## Shopee
+At [Shopee](http://shopee.com/) Data Engineer Group, we use Druid for real-time analytics of users'(including seller and buyer) interaction with its popular e-commerce site.

 ## Singular

 Druid is the primary data store used for ad-hoc analytics in Singular, enabling our customers to generate insights based on real-time and historical data.